The Schools Our Children Deserve by Alfie Kohn

 Kids learn to make good decisions by making decisions; not by following directions.

-Alfie provides an overview of what he believes the school should look like at the end of the talk (about 1:42) focusing on kid’s making decisions about the school and education process, a culture of cooperation among students (including students of different ages) and interdisciplinary project based learning.
+Alfie provides an overview of what he believes the school should look like at the end of the talk (at about minute 1:42), focusing on kids making decisions about the school and education process, a culture of cooperation among students (including students of different ages), and interdisciplinary, project-based learning.
 You have to listen to his explanation to understand what he discusses at the beginning about how radical the implications of what he says are.
 As he said in the beginning about Deming’s ideas, if they don’t make you uncomfortable, you probably don’t understand what they mean.

-David Langford shared some thoughts after the talk and introduced Linda Lippe’s presentation as a great follow on to Alfie’s as she explores by what method they brought learning to science in Leander, Texas – Inquiring Minds: Improving Elementary Science.
+David Langford shared some thoughts after the talk and introduced Linda Lippe’s presentation as a great follow on to Alfie’s as she explores by what method they brought learning to science in Leander, Texas.

 Related: Alfie Kohn on Systems Thinking, Human Behavior and Education – Cash Incentives Won’t Make Us Healthier – Schooling Beyond Measure – Fundamental attribution error: attribute fault or defect to the individual without first considering the systemic effect. – An Introduction to Deming’s Management Ideas by Peter Scholtes – Confusing Harder With Better